-Simson Ndadaleka Shaakumeni - Faculty of Arts-PhD Studies
+Simson Ndadaleka Shaakumeni - Faculty of Humanities and Social Sciences-PhD Studies

 I heard about Stipendium Hungaricum from a fellow countryman.
 I would love to teach at a university one day, but a Doctorate degree is often required in order to do so.
 That is why I came to Szeged, where I am currently working on my doctoral thesis in educational science – my special field of interest is scientific literacy of students.
 Life is completely different in Namibia; it is mostly a rural country and agriculture is still hardly mechanised and many homesteads in villages in the countryside are built of wood.
 The weather is totally different from the one in Szeged, the cold and icy weather caught me by surprise after returning from Christmas holiday, I didn’t have proper shoes so my feet were constantly freezing.